Large ecosystems in transition: bifurcations and mass extinction: Introduction

-We consider here a new phytoplankton model, which takes into account resources, self-limitation effects, and species extinctions.
-The model parameters depend on the state of the environment via time dependent coefficients.
-This system is connected with some phytoplankton models, and under certain assumptions can be derived from them.
-If the resource turnover rate is large enough, the model reduces to a Lotka-Volterra system ~\cite{KoVa}.
-If we remove self-limitation effects for the Lotka-Volterra system, one finds~\cite{Hof88,Ta96} that a single species can survive only in an ecosystem for certain fixed climate parameters.
-Biologically, it is the exclusion principle.
-In the framework of the phytoplankton model, it is the so-called {\it plankton paradox} studied in many interesting works~\cite{Hu61,Til77,HuWe99, Hu2005}.
-In fact, in contrast to the exclusion principle, we observe the coexistence of many plankton species sharing the same niche.
-Numerical simulations~\cite{Hu61,Til77,HuWe99} have shown that in such systems chaos and unpredictable behavior occur.
-In the papers~ \cite{Hsu, Smith81} it was shown that a temporal variability of the nutrient supply can lead to coexistence of species.
+Many mathematical models \citep{Hof88, Ta96, Zeem} show that only a single species can survive in an ecosystem for certain fixed parameters.
+Biologically, this is the competitive exclusion principle.
+In the framework of the phytoplankton model, it is known as the so-called {\it plankton paradox} studied in many interesting works \citep{Hu61,Til77,HuWe99,Hu2005}.
+In particular, it is sometimes observed in nature that numerous species can coexist while depending on the same resource, even though competition tends to exclude species.
+In fact, in contrast to the exclusion principle, we observe here the coexistence of many plankton species sharing the same niche and resources.
+Numerical simulations \citep{Hu61,Til77,HuWe99} have shown that in such systems chaos and unpredictable behavior occur.
+In \citep{Hsu,Smith81} it was shown that temporal variability of the nutrient supply can lead to coexistence of species.

-In this paper, we extend the model of Huisman and Weissing~\cite{HuWe99} by introducing self-limitation for species and species extinctions.
-Such an extended model can describe the coexistence of many species when self-regulation is stronger than species competition.
+The environment may alter the distribution and abundance of the species in a population.
+Such effects have been studied in terms of internal processes within the population, like competition for resources and conditions for chemical reactions.
+However, current models have not been linked to feedback with the environment.
+Feedback between a population and the environment can occur as a result of changes in abiotic factors such as temperature, nutrient concentrations, and light intensity.

-Our primary goal is to compare the two following situations: A) system with fixed parameters; B) the same system with time dependent parameters.
-In case B we consider two situations: time periodic oscillations and time chaotic ones.
+The main results of this paper show that the population dynamics depends sharply on feedback with the environment.
+For simplicity, hereinafter we refer to this as \textit{climate -- ecosystem feedback}.
+If the abiotic factor is temperature $T$, for example, then it is natural to talk about the feedback between an ecosystem and the climate system, which can be parameterized as a function of a rate of change of the resource supply with respect to temperature.
+If that feedback is negative -- where species abundance decreases resources -- then an ecosystem can support a number of species and the dynamics is relatively simple (non-chaotic and non-periodic).
+If the feedback is positive -- where species abundance increases resources -- then for a sufficiently large feedback level there are possible mass extinctions which occur suddenly, and moreover, there are possible chaotic or periodic dynamics.